Reason #1 like Bovada:

 because you're using a betting system.

-- If you want to use a betting system, try adding 50%
+- If you want to use a betting system, try adding 50% to each

 - Use the Martingale